noir-lang/book/src/language_concepts/testing.md

 This is much faster compared to testing in Typescript but the only downside is that you can't explicitly test that a certain set of inputs are invalid. i.e. you can't say that you want add(2^64-1, 2^64-1) to fail.

+`nargo test` accepts an optional pattern argument to only run tests with names containing the given pattern.